Highcliffe Castle: Edward Stuart Wortley: 1891–1950

 Edward James Stuart Wortley was born in 1857.
 He was the second son of the Hon Francis Dudley Montagu Stuart Wortley and Maria Elizabeth Martin.
 He was educated at Eton in 1886 and afterwards joined the Army.
 In 1877 he entered the Kings Royal Rifle Corps.
 He distinguished himself in the First Boer War in the 1880s and in other African Battles until 1900.
 In 1901 he became Military Attache in Paris which he held for three years before returning to England.

-In 1907 Kaiser Wilhelm II stayed at Highcliffe Castle for three weeks to recover his health.
+In November 1907, Kaiser Wilhelm II stayed at Highcliffe Castle for three weeks, officially to recover his health but also to escape the intense political and personal fallout of the unfolding Eulenburg affair.
 This visit was widely publicised.
 While he was there, the Kaiser presented two stained glass windows to Stuart Wortley which were inserted in one of the rooms.
 In the following year he was invited to be guest of honour to the German Army manoeuvres held in Alsace.
 He was promoted to Major General in 1913.
 He served in the First World War but his Division did not greatly distinguish itself and he was sent to Ireland to help quell the rebellion there.
 He retired from the Army in 1919 and died in 1934.

 His wife Violet Stuart Wortley (née Guthrie) was the longest resident of Highcliffe Castle.
 She was born in 1866 and married Edward in 1891, the same year that he inherited the Castle from Lady Waterford.
 The couple had three children Nicholas, Louisa and Elizabeth.
 Unfortunately Nicholas died in 1926 at the age of 34.
 Violet wrote many books, most notably the history of the Stuart family called “Highcliffe and the Stuarts.
 Towards the end of her life she wrote an autobiography called “Life Without Theory” which outlined her early life.
 She sold Highcliffe Castle in 1949 and died four years later in 1953.